About OCAD U

 OCAD U has more than 4,500 students and 17 undergraduate programs.
 Field placement and internship opportunities are available in almost every program.
 We have over 400 faculty who are practicing artists and designers in their fields.
 With small class sizes and technical staff in all our shops and studios, you are more than just a number to us.

 Just like any other university, we provide a supportive and fun campus life experience.
 Our campus includes a medical centre, library, plenty of chill-out space, food court and opportunities for intramural sports and social events.

 More than nine out of ten OCAD U alumni are employed, and almost the same number have been their own boss.
 Alumni work in everything from city planning to marketing, IT, illustration, interior design and automotive innovation.
 The creative skills you’ll learn here are transferable to many different kinds of careers.

-In 1805, Tkaranto (Toronto) was surrendered through the Toronto Purchase (Treaty 13A) with the Mississaugas of the Credit.
-We are situated at the heart of the nation's art, design, business and new media capital, on the ancestral and traditional territories of the Mississaugas of the New Credit, the Haudenosaunee, and the Huron-Wendat — the original owners and custodians of the land on which we stand.
+In 1805, Tkaranto (Toronto) was surrendered through the Toronto Purchase (Treaty 13) with the Mississaugas of the Credit First Nation.
+OCAD University is now situated on the Treaty lands and territories of the Mississaugas of the Credit First Nation, as well as the traditional territories of many nations, including the Haudenosaunee and the Huron-Wendat.
+These are the original owners and custodians of the land on which we stand.
 Tkaranto (Toronto) is home now to many First Nations, Inuit and Metis peoples.